Salesforce Lightning: Sales Cloud Extreme Makeover Will Make Sales Teams More Productive

 By Jim Lundy

-Salesforce has spent a lot of time upgrading customers to Enterprise Edition.
-One of the most used features – Customizable Forecasts isn’t supported in the Lightning Experience.
-In fact there are a number of features that aren’t supported in Lightning including:
+Salesforce has spent a lot of time upgrading customers to the enterprise edition.
+One of the most used features, customizable forecasts, isn’t supported in Lightning.
+In fact, there are a number of features that aren’t supported in Lightning, including:

 - Territory management

 Switcher to the Rescue

 The good news is that Salesforce allows users to switch back and forth using their new Switcher tool.
 We have not had a chance to see Switcher in action but that may allow more enterprises to get started with Lightning sooner.

 Pre-empting Dreamforce Is a New Marketing Playbook Move

 As with other recent announcements of new releases, Salesforce pre-empted its Dreamforce Conference and announced Lightning early.
 If they wanted more buzz for Dreamforce, this move just did that.